sanghunka/modern-react-with-redux/readme.md

 - Create a new file to house this new component - it should have the same name as the component
 - Create a new component in the new file, paste the JSX into it
 - Make the new component configurable by using React's 'props' system

+# 30. Component Nesting

+We just spoke about JSX and we had said that if we want to refer to javascript variables, we're going to use those curly braces like `{CommentDetail}`.
+Components are the one exception to that rule.
+If we want to show one component inside of another, we're going to treat it as though it was just a JSX tag instead. `<CommentDetail />`